-A corgi is a distinctive dog breed known for its short legs and long bodies.
-They are recognizable by their large straight ears and fox-like faces.
-In the past, corgis were farm dogs especially used to herd cattle, and today they are a common choice of furry companion for many people.
+In the past, corgis were farm dogs primarily used to herd cattle, and today they are a common choice of furry companion for many people.
 Several corgis were even part of Queen Elizabeth’s royal household, which continued a family tradition.

-If you’ve been thinking about bringing one of these lively, intelligent dogs into your home, here is what you need to know about this fascinating breed, and what you can expect along the way.
+If you’ve been thinking about bringing one of these lively, intelligent dogs into your home, here is what you need to know about this fascinating breed and what you can expect along the way.

 Breed characteristics